State Law Guide · Updated January 2026

 Get Your New York Demand Letter Now

-Join thousands of New York consumers who've used our tool to recover refunds from dealer F&I products.
+Join thousands of New York consumers who've used our tool to dispute unfair lease return charges.

 Disclaimer: This page provides general information about New York consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.